 What is not covered in this publication?
 The following topics are not covered in this publication.

 - Bankruptcies.
-See Publication 908, Bankruptcy Tax Guide. - NOLs of Corporations.
-See Publication 542, Corporations. - Specified liability losses.
-See the instructions for Form 1045, Application for Tentative Refund.
+See Publication 908, Bankruptcy Tax Guide. - NOLs of corporations.
+See Publication 542, Corporations.

 Comments and suggestions.
 We welcome your comments about this publication and your suggestions for future editions.

 You can write to us at the following address: